 The CVSA holds brake-focused enforcement events throughout the year.
 The purpose of these enforcement initiatives is to identify and remove CMVs with critical brake-related issues, improve road safety, and reduce the number of crashes caused by problematic braking systems.

 The CVSA is also holding another Brake Safety event from September 16 to September 22 this year.
 During the Brake Safety Week, the special focus will be on brake components.
 However, most of the inspections will be Level 1 inspections — a 37-step procedure in which the CVSA inspector examines both the driver and the commercial motor vehicle.

 For more information regarding the upcoming Brake Safety Week in September, read this blog post.

 KeepTruckin users can stay on top of vehicle health with the KeepTruckin ELD solution.

 The KeepTruckin ELD automatically monitors fault codes through its direct connection to on-board vehicle diagnostics.
 If an issue occurs, it is instantly displayed on the KeepTruckin Dashboard.
 Fleet managers are also notified with real-time alerts.

-If you have any questions about the KeepTruckin ELD, call 855-434-ELOG or email email@example.com.
+If you have any questions about the KeepTruckin ELD, call 855-434-3564 or email firstname.lastname@example.org.
 Our 24/7 customer support team is always available to help you.